kelloggm/martinjkellogg.com/index.md

 Technology, in the [Department of Computer Science](https://cs.njit.edu/).
 During the semester, you can usually find me in my office (GITC 4314); feel free to come by any time that my [calendar][calendar] says that I'm free.
+You can also use my [self-service "schedule a meeting with me" form](https://calendar.app.google/Sc5F8yHi1havwAAQ7), although if you are a prospective student you should [read this page first](students).

 My research focuses on making software verification practical for every developer: that is, on making verification a standard part